ncmreynolds/serial2mqtt/readme.md

 }
 ```

 Please see the [serial2mqtt](https://github.com/vortex314/serial2mqtt) documentation for how to install and configure the linux daemon.
-On the Raspberry Pi, the prebuilt ARM binary from
+On the Raspberry Pi, the prebuilt ARM binary from the [Lieven's main project build directory](https://github.com/vortex314/serial2mqtt/tree/master/build) works well enough for use without needing to build your own copy.

 Once the Arduino is flashed and connected to the linux system running the daemon, you can control pins on the Arduino by sending messages to topics on the MQTT server to which the linux daemon is a subscriber.
 Broadly these are...